jfrog/jfrog-idea-plugin/README.md

 ## The Local View

-The JFrog IntelliJ IDEA Plugin continuously scans your project with the JFrog Platform and displays security related information under the Local view.
+The JFrog IntelliJ IDEA Plugin enables continuous scans of your project with the JFrog Platform.
+The security related information will be displayed under the Local view.
 It allows developers to view vulnerability information about their dependencies and source code in their IDE.
 With this information, a developer can make an informed decision on whether to use a component or not before it gets entrenched into the organization’s product.